OWASP/www-project-threat-dragon/docs-2/usage/modeling/getting-started.md

 ![Login image]({{ '/docs-2/assets/images/start.png' | relative_url }}){: .image-left }

-The Threat Dragon web variant stores its threat models in your GitHub repos.
+The Threat Dragon web applications stores its threat models in the configured repository or on your local drive.
-This is so that the models can stay close to the code they are modelling.
-Alternatively you can login to a local session which will store the models on your local drive.

-Future versions will provide a deeper integration but for now when you login to Threat Dragon only Github access or local access is provided.

 ![New model image]({{ '/docs-2/assets/images/newmodel.png' | relative_url }}){: .image-left }

-To get started with your threat model access the welcome page and select click on the **plus** area of the Welcome page.
+To get started with your threat model access the welcome page and start a new model by clicking on the **plus** area of the Welcome page.

-You will then be presented with a list of your GitHub repositories.
+You will then be presented with a list of your repositories.
 Pick the one where you want to store your new model.
 If you have more than 30 repos you might have to page through them until you find the one you want.